Gunther of Bohemia: Life

-Gunther was born in around 955 to a noble family, related to the imperial Ottonian dynasty as well as with the Hungarian Arpads.
+Gunther was born around 955 to a noble family, related to the imperial Ottonian dynasty as well as with the Hungarian Arpads.
 He was a Duke of Thuringia, and is numbered among the ancestors of the princely house of Schwarzburg.
 He spent the early part of his life at court in the midst of worldly pleasures and ambitious intrigues.

-He was converted in 1005 at the age of fifty by Gotthard of Hildesheim, Abbot of Hersfeld, later Bishop of Hildesheim, and resolved to embrace the monastic life in order to do penance for his past faults.
+He was converted in 1005 at the age of fifty by Gotthard of Hildesheim, Abbot of Hersfeld, later Bishop of Hildesheim, and resolved to embrace the monastic life to do penance for his past faults.
 With the consent of his heirs, he bequeathed all his goods to the Abbey of Hersfeld, reserving the right to richly endow and maintain the monastery of Göllingen, the ownership of which he persisted in retaining despite all the efforts of Gotthard to prevent him.
-In 1006, the novice made a pilgrimage to Rome, and in the following year made his vows as lay brother in the monastery of Niederaltaich before the Abbot Gotthard.
+In 1006, the novice made a pilgrimage to Rome, and in the following year made his vows as a lay brother in the Niederaltaich Abbey before the Abbot Gotthard.
 Gunther helped to bring civilization to the region by clearing the forests and planting fields.

 Soon afterwards, Gunther urgently entreated to be allowed to govern his monastery of Göllingen, and Gotthard's remonstrances could not turn him aside from his purpose.
 Shortly after his elevation to the abbacy, the former lay brother fell ill, and as he could not agree with his monks, the affairs of the monastery were soon in a perilous condition.
-By his charitable counsels mingled with severe reprimands, Gotthard succeeded in dispelling the ambitious views of Gunther, who returned once more to his humble condition at Niederaltaich, and led an edifying life.
+By his charitable counsel, mingled with severe reprimands, Gotthard dispelled Gunther's ambitious aspirations, who once more returned to his humble condition at Niederaltaich and led an edifying life.

 In 1008, he withdrew to a wild, steep place near Lalling in the Bavarian Forest, to live there as a hermit.
-In 1011, he penetrated farther north in the forest with several companions and settled at Rinchnach, where he built cells and a church of St. John Baptist.
+In 1011, he penetrated farther north in the forest with several companions and settled at Rinchnach, where he built cells and a church of Saint John the Baptist.

-It is said that Gunther received the gift of infused knowledge and became a powerful preacher though deficient in ordinary ecclesiastical learning: he could probably neither read nor write.
+It is said that Gunther received the gift of infused knowledge and became a powerful preacher, though deficient in ordinary ecclesiastical learning; he could probably neither read nor write.
 Wolfher, his biographer, relates that he knew him intimately, and often heard his admirable sermons on his patron, St John the Baptist—sermons which drew tears from all who heard them.

-Gunther paid many visits to his relative, Hungarian king, obtained from him large sums for the poor, and urged him to build a number of churches and monasteries.
-Mabillon has reproduced the deed of donation made by King Stephen on 6 June 1009.
-In 1029 Conrad II richly endowed the monastery of Rinchnach, and in 1040 Emperor Henry III affiliated it with Niederaltaich Abbey.
+Gunther paid frequent visits to his relative, the Hungarian king, obtained large sums from him for the poor, and urged him to build several churches and monasteries.
+Mabillon has reproduced the deed of donation made by King Stephen I of Hungary on 6 June 1009.
+In 1029, Conrad II, Holy Roman Emperor, richly endowed the monastery of Rinchnach, and in 1040, Emperor Henry III affiliated it with Niederaltaich Abbey.